- What is the legal basis for the “no recourse to public funds” condition?

-More recently, a challenge to the legality of the no recourse to public funds policy was due to be heard by the High Court in March 2019.
-But before the case went to trial the Home Office conceded that the policy should be reviewed and that the claimants should receive compensation.
+A challenge to the legality of the no recourse to public funds policy was then due to be heard by the High Court in March 2019.
+Before the case went to trial the Home Office conceded that the policy should be reviewed and that the claimants should receive compensation.

 What public funds does the condition prevent access to?